rdsim8589/AirBnB_clone/README.md

 To run the unittests:
 ```
 python3 -m unittest discover tests
-or to run a specific file:
+or to run for a specific file:
 python3 -m tests.test_file.py
 ```